phraber/lassie/README.md

 For a quick start, please read the tutorial file (https://github.com/phraber/lassie/blob/master/tutorial.pdf), which contains the vignette.

 #### Installation and Getting Started:
-1. Download and install pandoc precompiled or from source - http://pandoc.org/installing.html
-1. Start Rstudio, available via http://www.rstudio.com
+1. Start R, by whatever method you choose.
-1. Type "install.packages('devtools', 'rmarkdown')"
+1. Type "install.packages('devtools')".
-1. If prompted to compile a needed package from source, you can probably decline without ill effects.
+1. If prompted to compile a required package from source, you can safely decline without ill effects.
 1. Type "devtools::install_github('phraber/lassie').
-1. Type "devtools::build_vignettes('lassie')"
+1. Type "vignette('lassie')".

+If the you cannot view the vignette, it is available in PDF format here - https://github.com/phraber/lassie/blob/master/tutorial.pdf

+#### To list all functions provided in this package:
+1. Start R, by whatever method you choose.
-1. Type "library(lassie)"
+1. Type "library(lassie)".
-1. Type "vignette('lassie')"
+1. Type "ls('package:lassie')".

-We are working to include the pre-built vignette with a distribution bundle that does not require all steps listed above.

-#### Following these instructions will install the required package 'seqinr' and other optional packages.